thephpleague/csv/README.md

 Usage
 -------

-The wrapper serves 2 main functions, loading and saving data in CSV formats.
-To do that, the wrapper will always returns a SplFileObject instance with flags set to SplFileObject::READ_CSV so that you can use it to further manipulate your data.
+The wrapper serves 2 main functions loading and saving data in CSV formats.
+To do that, the wrapper always returns a `SplFileObject` instance with flags set to `SplFileObject::READ_CSV` so that you can use it to further manipulate your data.
+Of course, since a `SplFileObject` is returned you are free to modify the flags to satisfy your application needs.

 ```php
 <?php